BDC Hamburger Icon

 The management theory of Mary Parker Follett

 Follett, known as the “mother of modern management,” believed management was “the art of getting things done through people.”
-Though she never managed a for-profit enterprise, she offered valuable insight into the importance of managers and supervisors “powering with” employees, rather than “powering over” them, and collaborating with workers to solve conflicts.
+Although she never managed a for-profit enterprise, she offered valuable insight into the importance of managers and supervisors “powering with” employees, rather than “powering over” them, and collaborating with workers to solve conflicts.

 “Leadership is not defined by the exercise of power but by the capacity to increase the sense of power among those led,” Follett famously said.
 “The most essential work of the leader is to create more leaders.”